 Suggested by Roobens from Been Around The Globe.

 If you are looking for something different and really fun to do in Mauritius, I highly recommend flyboarding.
 You’re gonna love it!

 Even if you’ve never done it before or if you’re not comfortable in the water, don’t worry.
 You’ll have a life jacket and just float on the water.
 Furthermore, it’s easier to do it than it looks at first sight.

 Basically, you’re standing on a type of hoverboard powered by gas turbines.
 It’s also called Flyn’Dive-Board.
 As your guide turns it on, you go up in the air, above the water.
 It really feels like flying!
 It takes a few minutes to get used to it and to master balance, but once you get to know how it works, you just don’t want to stop.
 It’s so much fun!

 We went flyboarding with a few people and none of us had done it before.
-At first, we were all hesitating to do it, but we gave it a try and had a great time!
-As fun as it is, flyboarding experience only lasts 20 minutes.
+At first, we were all hesitant to do it, but we gave it a try and had a great time!
+As fun as it is, the flyboarding experience only lasts 20 minutes.
 Make the most of it!

 Flyboarding is not a common activity and it’s not something you can do every day, so I really recommend you give it a try.
 It will make your time in Mauritius even more special!

 Practical information: At the moment, there’s only one company in Mauritius where you can try flyboarding.
 It’s located in Grand Baie, in the north of the island, and flyboarding itself is just a few minutes away from their office.
 Make sure to book in advance!
-Here you can find some customer reviews for this activity.

 22. Swimming with Wild Dolphins